Music and politics: Disco

 Disco, contrary to popular belief, originated in Black queer communities and offered these communities a form of salvation or safe haven from social turmoil during the 1970s, in the Bronx and other parts of New York.
 It was agreed by many members prominent in the Disco scene that the music was about love and the vitality of "absorbing the feeling", but the question regarding its political import received mixed responses.
 Although the songs themselves may not have explicitly made political claims, it's important to note that disco, for many, was a "form of escape" and noted a "dissolve of restrictions on black/gay people".
 The spirit of the 60s as well as the experience of Vietnam and black/gay liberation spurred the almost-frenzied energy pertinent in these discotheques.
 Not only did discos allow marginalized individuals an opportunity to express their sexuality and appreciate one another's diversity, they had the ability to influence popular music.
 Although once mutually exclusive, discotheques allowed for the coming together of black music and pop; this shows how disco music not only led to a social appreciation for diversity, but offered a platform on which Black artists could succeed.

 The eventual commercialization of disco set in motion its decline.
 This new commodified disco, very different than its diverse and queer roots, idealized the white individual and favored heteronormative relations.
 This not only allowed for the roots of such a diverse movement to be lost, but the erasure of the liberation and escapism it offered many minorities.

+An example of a political disco anthem is Carl Bean's "I Was Born This Way", a defiant gay rights anthem by a preacher-activist, becoming a template for later LGBTQ+ anthems like Lady Gaga's "I Was Born This Way".